Three pink tennis balls on a blue court

 The Code #36: “A let is never authorized for a hindrance caused by something within a player’s control, such as when a player’s racket comes out of a hand, when a player’s shoe comes off, or when a player trips over the player’s own hat.
 However, if a player’s hat falls off during a point, an opponent may immediately call a let due to unintentional hindrance.”

-Absolutely anywhere they choose on their side of the net.
+In doubles tennis, the server's partner can stand absolutely anywhere they choose on their side of the net.

 Source: